mkelkarbv/ostrich/perf-test-suite/README.md

     mvn -q clean compile assembly:single -Dostrich.core.version=1.9.0

-However, due to breaking changes between versions, i.e. 1.8 & 1.9 uses different version of metrics and subsequently different constructor of ServiceCache, this `may' require you to make changes in the test for successful compilation.
+However, due to breaking changes between versions, i.e. 1.8 & 1.9 uses different version of metrics and subsequently different constructor of ServiceCache, this 'may' require you to make changes in the test for successful compilation.

 ## Running The Suite

-The test suite takes various parameters, such as to determine the load on the cache (# of threads), the load on each thread, etc. to determine the overhead of ostrich under nominal to mediocre to somewhat heavy loads.
+To determine the performance overhead of Ostrich under varying loads, this test suite takes various parameters such as, to determine the load on the cache (# of threads), the load on each thread, etc. to determine the overhead of ostrich under nominal to mediocre to somewhat heavy loads.

 After determining and setting those desired values the suite will run the desired number of thread with desired load and will monitor the health and performance of the cache.